Book Consultation

 Review Engagements and CSRE 2400

 Regulators and lenders accept review reports as valid support for loans, for filings beyond a simple return, and for building stakeholder trust.
-CPAs must follow set steps under CSRE 2400: plan the inquiries, perform analytical procedures, and document the work before concluding.
-This keeps trust high while managing cost, which matters for growing incorporated SMBs around Toronto and Ontario3.
+A review must be performed by a practitioner holding the appropriate licence, and the required steps under CSRE 2400 are set: plan the inquiries, perform analytical procedures, and document the work before concluding3.

 Our Actual Experience